 In circumstances where these fence panels might be able to terminate next to a shipping container or some other containerised unit, such as a containerised generator, you can easily create a solid mounting point that the final fence panel can clip to and close off the gap.

 Three different sizes of palm railing style clamp in our shop allow you to clamp a vertical steel or aluminium tube vertically up the side of a container.
 In this case, the 38mm tube of the fence panels is exactly halfway between two sizes of tube clamp; 42mm and 34mm diameter.
 We have tried with both, and find that the fence panel clips work better with the larger size of 42mm tube.

 InstructionsYou will need:

 - 2x Domino Clamps

-- 2x 42mm palm railing fittings. * (at least one of these needs to be NOT BORED THROUGH)
+- 2x 42mm vertical tube clamp fittings.* (at least one of these needs to be NOT BORED THROUGH)

 - 4x M12 x 25mm bolts *